 Whoever denies the Son does not have the Father; the one who confesses the Son has the Father also.1 John 2:23(NASB)

-In the early days of Christ's ministry John, the energetic 'son of thunder’, was disposed to called down fire on those who refused to welcome Jesus into their village.
-But at the end of his life we discover him to be a gracious old man of God, whose desire was to build up the Body of Christ and teach us more of the love of God.
+In the early days of Christ's ministry, John (the energetic 'son of thunder') was disposed to call down fire on those who refused to welcome Jesus into their village.
+But at the end of his life, we discover him to be a gracious old man of God whose desire was to build up the Body of Christ and teach us more of the love of God.

 John wrote his epistles to remind us of the importance of personally knowing the Lord and maturing in the faith.
 He took time to reiterate the principles of Christian fellowship and to encourage each one of us to practice godly love.
 He counselled us to avoid the world's enticements and warned us of increasing deceptions.
 He exhorted us to develop a Christlike character and expounded the value of a victorious and obedient life.

-May we take this warning to heart, reject any teachings or teacher who does not hold to the Word of Scripture and may we confess in our heart that Jesus is the Christ – the Son of the living God, knowing that whoever denies the Son does not have the Father; but the one who confesses the Son has the Father also.
+May we take this warning to heart, reject any teaching or teacher who does not hold to the Word of Scripture, and may we confess in our heart that Jesus is the Christ – the Son of the living God, knowing that "whoever denies the Son does not have the Father; but the one who confesses the Son has the Father also."

 Heavenly Father, thank You for the great truths that are contained in the epistles of John.
 Thank You that the Bible is very clear that Jesus Christ is the only begotten Son of the living God and that by faith in Him alone we have forgiveness of sin and life eternal.
-May we hold fast to this truth all the days of our life and honour You, by confessing Jesus as God of gods and Lord of lords.
-Keep me I pray, from being swayed by false teachings or deceived into denying the truth and help me to live and work to Your greater praise and glory, this I ask in Jesus name, AMEN.
+May I hold fast to this truth all the days of my life and honour You, by confessing Jesus as God of gods and Lord of lords.
+Keep me, I pray, from being swayed by false teachings or deceived into denying the truth and help me to live and work to Your greater praise and glory.
+This I ask in Jesus' name, AMEN.